bitwarden/importer/BUILD.md

 1. Use the included `notarizer.sh` script to notarize your application.
    ```
-   ./notarizer.sh
+   ./notarizer.sh --notarize -a "Bitwarden Importer.app" -b com.bitwarden.importer -u <APPLE_ID> -p <APPLE_PASSWORD>
    ```

-2. Check the status of the notarization process with Apple by running the chceck command on `notarizer.sh`.
+2. Check the status of the notarization process with Apple by running the check command with `notarizer.sh`.
+The RequestUUID is available from the response in running the previous command.
    ```
-   ./notarizer.sh
+   ./notarizer.sh --check -u <APPLE_ID> -p <APPLE_PASSWORD> -k <REQUEST_UUID>
    ```

 3. Once notarization is successful, staple the notarized application.
    ```
-   ./notarizer.sh
+   ./notarizer.sh --staple --file "Bitwarden Importer.app"
    ```

+# Build the macOS `.zip` artifact

+1. Follow steps for building the macOS `.app`.

+2. Notarize the `Bitwarden Importer.app` by following the steps for notarizing a macOS app.

+3. Zip up the `Bitwarden Importer.app` file for publishing.

 # Build the macOS `.pkg` artifact